 The IELTS general writing task 1 involves writing a letter.
 One of the most challenging parts is finding phrases to use that sound just like a native speaker.
-In this article, a native speaker gives you IELTS letter writing tips for writing letters which would be marked as a band 9.
+In this article, a native speaker gives you IELTS letter writing tips for writing letters marked as a band 9.

-Writing an IELTS letter writing is not difficult, it just requires learning the right language and knowing how to write with the proper degree of politeness.
+Writing an IELTS letter writing is not difficult, but it does require learning the right language and knowing how to write with the proper degree of politeness.

 In this set of 35 IELTS general writing task 1 tips, we’ll show you how to organise letters and how to use phrases in the way that native speakers do.
-You’ll see that the way the letter is constructed and the structure of the phrases can be applied to an IELTS letter on any subject.
+You’ll see that the way these letters are constructed can help you write an IELTS letter on any subject.
 After this, we’ll look in detail at how to write letters to say thank you, make apologies, make alternative arrangements and complain about something.
 For each type of letter, there is a sample band 9 IELTS letter.
 And you may spot a bonus IELTS thank you letter at the end!

 Structuring an IELTS General Task 1 Letter

 You can use a simple structure for an IELTS letter on any subject.
-We’ll talk about some variations when we look at the different types of letter, but the basic structure is always the same.
+We’ll talk about some variations when we look at the different kinds of letters, but the basic structure is always the same.

 IELTS Letter Tip #1 Begin with a greeting.